JamesKEbert/aries-vcx/vcx_framework/architecture.md

 ## Framework Structure

-The VCX Framework is comprised of `Modules`, `Services`, and `Registries`:
+The VCX Framework is comprised of `Modules`, `Services`, and `Repositories`:

 `Module` -- a collection of functions that perform certain behaviors, such as "connect", "accept credential", or "create DID".
 Contains no in-memory or persistant data storage.
-Must be passed references to `Registries` and `Services` as-needed.
+Must be passed references to `Repositories` and `Services` as-needed.
 Is horizontally scalable--the only limiter being the registries/data stores themselves.

 `Service` -- A `Module` that contains in-memory state, such as a transport references.
 Usage of a `Service` should be carefully considered, as having in-memory state makes horizontal scaling challenging, additionally, references makes code more interdependent, which can cause cyclical dependency issues, as well as make code harder to test.
 Also, ideally a service should not reference another service where possible for similar reasons as above.
 It can reference other modules, as that is an abstracted entry point that can be easily substituted via an interface/trait implementation or mocked in testing.

-`Registry` -- a structure that persists long-term data (via DBs or other data stores) that can be accessed via CRUD type operations.
-The `Registry` will also broadcast record update events related to CRUD operationsl.
+`Repository` -- a structure that persists long-term data (via DBs or other data stores) that can be accessed via CRUD type operations.
+The `Repository` will also broadcast record update events related to CRUD operationsl.

 ### Services

 - Events Service -- a service that emits events and holds loose references to listeners, and so therefore must be a service.

 > May not be necessary if individual registries / services manage their individual events.
-Additionally separating may reduce coupling between modules (increasing flexibility), but could introduce fragmentation is approach or implementation. -- additional thoughts: having the registry manage their individual events would require any event to have a corresponding state update, which for instance, errors may not have.
-Additionally, not all modules may have a registry where there is not persistant data being handled for the module in the framework.
+Additionally separating may reduce coupling between modules (increasing flexibility), but could introduce fragmentation is approach or implementation. -- additional thoughts: having the repository manage their individual events would require any event to have a corresponding state update, which for instance, errors may not have.
+Additionally, not all modules may have a repository where there is not persistant data being handled for the module in the framework.
 Additionally, the simplicity from the end-dev-consumer POV to work with an individual service for all events is appealing (especially given that it can be completely flexible in the data contained within the events).
-Additionally, the registry could also trigger events on CRUD operations via the Event Service, but is not the only place events can be triggered (events could be triggered via the module as well that are not CRUD specific, theoretically). - @JamesKEbert
+Additionally, the repository could also trigger events on CRUD operations via the Event Service, but is not the only place events can be triggered (events could be triggered via the module as well that are not CRUD specific, theoretically). - @JamesKEbert

 - Transport Service -- a service that manages inbound / outbound transport handles -- HTTP handlers, WS managers, etc. These are references held in memory and therefore must be a service.
 - Mediator Service -- a service that manages the pickup relationship with mediators as this is a long-running task.